shimmeringtrashpile/controlroom/README-rtlsdr.md

 ## Setting the sdr++ Server to Autostart on Boot

+You can run sdr++ as a server that other sdr++ clients can connect to.
+The sdr++ server runs as a terminal application.
+I have the server set up to autostart every time my raspberry pi boots up.
+Here's how to do that.

 Raspian Bookworm will use Wayland as your backend.
 You will want to switch to X11 or Wayfire to more easily setup autostart features.

 I used Wayfire so I'll describe that here.